apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/monitor.md

    <img src="/img/statistics-en.png" width="80%" />
  </p>

-- Number of commands to be executed: statistics on the t_ds_command table
+- Number of commands wait to be executed: statistics of the `t_ds_command` table data.
-- The number of failed commands: statistics on the t_ds_error_command table
+- The number of failed commands: statistics of the `t_ds_error_command` table data.
-- Number of tasks to run: Count the data of task_queue in ZooKeeper
+- Number of tasks wait to run: count the data of `task_queue` in the ZooKeeper.
-- Number of tasks to be killed: Count the data of task_kill in ZooKeeper
+- Number of tasks wait to be killed: count the data of `task_kill` in the ZooKeeper.